grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 At the end of the test, k6 automatically creates an object with all aggregated statistics.
 To completely customize the end-of-test summary, you can use the `handleSummary()` function to process this object into any text format:
-HTML, JSON, XML, et cetera.
+HTML, JSON, XML, what have you.
 For example, the community project [k6 reporter](https://github.com/benc-uk/k6-reporter) uses `handleSummary()` to make an HTML report from your k6 summary metrics.

 ## Time series and external outputs